donnemartin/dev-setup/README.md

 The section [Step 9: Run the android.sh script](#step-9-run-the-androidsh-script) installs Android Studio.

-If you prefer to install it separately, you can download it [here](https://developer.android.com/sdk/index.html).
+If you prefer to install it separately, you can download it [here](https://developer.android.com/sdk/index.html) or run:

+    $ brew update
+    $ brew install caskroom/cask/brew-cask
+    $ brew cask install --appdir="~/Applications" android-studio

 ### IntelliJ IDEA